guettli/git-tips/README.md

 dotenv_if_exists
 ```

-In never want the `.env` file to be part of a git repo, because it usualy contains credentials (for
+I never want the `.env` file to be part of a Git repo, because it usually contains credentials (for
-example GITHUB_TOKEN).
+example `GITHUB_TOKEN`).

 To prevent accidental commits of .env files in all your Git repositories, you can set up a global
 .gitignore file like above, and add `.env` to the file.